 10 000 Zagreb

-The Personal Data Protection Agency is a public authority carrying out its activities independently and autonomously within the scope of its tasks and competences.
-The Agency is responsible for performing administrative and professional tasks related to the personal data protection.
-The Agency, within the scope of its public authority, monitors the protection of personal data, points out the perceived abuse in collecting personal data, creates the list of countries and international organizations with properly regulated data protection, handles the applications to examine violations of the rights guaranteed by the Personal Data Protection Act, and keeps the Central Register with personal data files.
+The Personal Data Protection Agency is a legal person vested with public authority carrying out its activities independently and autonomously within the scope of its tasks and competences.
+The Agency is responsible for performing administrative and professional tasks related to personal data protection.
+The Agency, within the scope of its public authority, monitors the protection of personal data, highlights cases of abuse in personal data collecting, produces a list of countries and international organisations with properly regulated data protection, handles applications to examine violations of the rights guaranteed by the Personal Data Protection Act, and keeps the Central Register with personal data files.

 By adopting the Free Legal Aid Act, the Ministry of Justice took over the comprehensive and challenging task of establishing a free legal aid system.

 The system of free legal aid allows socially disadvantaged citizens to engage lawyers and obtain legal aid for specific legal actions and equal access to judicial and administrative procedures.